truuue/holbertonschool-low_level_programming/structures_typedef/README.md

-This is the structures typedef readme
+This is the structures typedef readme.